zitadel/zitadel/CONTRIBUTING.md

 ### Priority

 Priority shows you the priority the ZITADEL team has given this issue.
-In general the more customers want a feature the higher the priority gets.
+In general the higher the demand from customers and community for the feature, the higher the priority.

 - **🌋 Critical**: This is a security issue or something that has to be fixed urgently, because customers can't work anymore.
 - **🏔 High**: These are the issues the ZITADEL Team is currently focusing on and will be implemented as soon as possible.